Posted on October 5, 2021

 Note the name of last employer: Leith Stevens.

-In 1960 and 62, Virginia LaRocca is listed in the phone directory at 13204 Riverside Drive, about 2 miles from Grant High School at 13000 Oxford Ave.
-This is also the address listed on Joseph Ned LaRocca’s death cert. above.
+In 1960 and 62, Virginia LaRocca is listed in the phone directory at 13204 Riverside Drive, about 2 miles from Grant High School (at 13000 Oxford Ave).
+This is also the address listed on Joseph Ned LaRocca’s death cert. above, November 1958.
+I don’t know if he ever lived at this address or was in the sanitarium.

 Donna and Jack Holroyd are registered Republicans in 1960 and 62 per ancestry.com voting records.
-Their listed address is a 6-plex apartment building on Oxford Ave.
+Their listed address is an – apartment -building on Oxford Ave.
 The building location is easy walking distance to Grant High School.